-How To Overcome Fear Of Flying: Part 1
+How To Get Over the Fear Of Flying: The 2-Step Master Plan

 Has learning how to overcome fear of flying become a priority for you?
 Do you imagine that everything that could go wrong on a plane, will go wrong?
 Does your anxiety cause your heart to race uncontrollably before, during and after the flight?
 Has your fear of flying prevented you from even getting on a plane?

 If any of these are familiar to you, you’ve come to the right place.
 Most fear concerning flying is irrational—it is a set of fears based on events that will very likely never take place.
 This guide will addresses safety issues of the air travel industry and help you begin approaching flying based on facts rather than unfounded fear.
 Here are the three steps to overcoming the fear of flying:

 1. Recognize and Eliminate Irrational Fears

 Virtually all forms of the fear of flying come from three root fears:

 - Lack of trust in the airplane itself

 - Lack of trust in airline personnel (pilots, mechanics, air traffic control, etc.)

 My aim is to shed some light on the unknown and provide relevant information on the airline industry in general to help bring your level of fear down.
 It is important to note that the fear of flying is not a rational response to a legitimate danger.

 It is a response based on irrational fear from within yourself.